-When the COVID-19 infection rate began to rise in Nigeria in April 2020, several state gov-[1] ernments enacted social distancing regulations that included the lockdown of major cities, the closure of places of worship, and restrictions on religious congregations.1 However, the compliance with these regulations was not strictly enforced by government officials due to the sensitivity of religion in Nigeria.
-Religious organizations are important social actors in the country, with the power to support or challenge the authority of the state.
-This is happening, first, because most Nigerians are religiously inclined and religion plays a vital role in people's lives.
-Second, Nigeria is a country characterized by insecurity and lack of social amenities; a situation that Daniel Lambach (2004) refers to as a fragile state.
+Nigeria is a country characterized by insecurity and lack of social amenities; a situation that Daniel Lambach (2004) refers to as a fragile state.
 Fragile states are not only prone to conflicts but also lack the willingness or capacity to perform state functions in terms of the welfare of citizens and security, as well as the ability to maintain peace and stability (Lambach 2004, 3).
 For Nigeria as a fragile state, the major challenge is the existence of many religious and ethnic leaders that either compete for state power by supporting politicians of their choice (Abubakar 2014, 213) or question the authority of the state.
-Some religious leaders function as "second state" authorities backed by strong public support and control over their followers (Boege et al. 2008).
-The exercise of this power was clearly visible during the crisis caused by the COVID-19 pandemic when some influential Muslim and Christian religious figures opposed the secular discourse on the pandemic promoted by the state and proposed their own-highly popular-explanations and solutions.
+Some religious leaders function as "second state" authorities backed by a strong public support and control over their followers (Boege et al. 2008).
+The exercise of this power has been clearly visible during the crisis caused by the COVID-19 pandemic when some influential Muslim and Christian religious figures opposed the secular discourse on the pandemic promoted by the state and proposed their own-highly popular-explanations and solutions.